Venturing to Capitol Reef National Park in a Campervan

 Canyoneering

 Canyoneering should only be done if you’re experienced.
-There is a lot of technical rope work required in Capitol Reef because of the terrain; canyoneering routes can also include fitting through tight, rugged canyons, swimming, or rappelling.
+There is a lot of technical rope work required because of the terrain; canyoneering routes can also include fitting through tight, rugged canyons, swimming, or rappelling.
 Canyoneer with care, and make sure to grab a permit before you go!

 Rock Climbing and Bouldering

-There are a number of climbing and bouldering zones in Capitol Reef National Park, some of the most popular are Grand Wash, State Route 24, Scenic Drive, Cohab Canyon, and Chimney Rock Canyon.
+There are a number of climbing and bouldering zones, some of the most popular are Grand Wash, State Route 24, Scenic Drive, Cohab Canyon, and Chimney Rock Canyon.
 Furthermore, just like canyoneering, you’ll need to secure a permit before you head out!

 Hiking – Grand Wash Trail

-The Grand Wash Trail is one of the longer hikes in Capitol Reef, clocking in at around 4.8 miles.
+The Grand Wash Trail is one of the longer hikes, clocking in at around 4.8 miles.
 While you’re traveling along this trail, you might be reminded of The Narrows.
 This is a nice, and easy hike walking along the canyon walls.
 If you’re looking for something easy and fun, this is the hike for you.

 Hiking – Chimney Rock